 \subsection{Adversarial Closed-loop Experiments}

 We conduct tests on two representative end-to-end models, UniAD and VAD, using the official code and pre-trained weights.
-We experiment with various adversarial scenarios, including cut-ins, sudden braking of leading vehicles, intersection games, and rapid merges etc. The closed-loop ablation results with and without adversarial traffic are summarized in TABLE \ref{test}.
+We experiment over 500 real driving segments from WOMD, in which diverse adversarial interactions arise through multimodal trajectories filtering, including cut-ins, sudden braking of leading vehicles, intersection conflicts, and rapid merges, etc. The closed-loop ablation results with and without adversarial traffic are summarized in TABLE \ref{test}.
 Initially, in a traffic environment without adversarial surrounding vehicles, both UniAD and VAD achieved both SC and RC above 0.8, with good performance across all metrics.
-However, after introducing adversarial surrounding vehicles, the comprehensive scores PDMS and DS dropped significantly by 30 \%--50 \%, and the completion rates SC and RC also decrease significantly.
+However, after introducing adversarial surrounding vehicles, the comprehensive scores PDMS and DS dropped significantly by 30 \%--50 \%, and the completion rates SC and RC also decreased significantly.
 These results indicate that adversarial surrounding vehicles create numerous corner cases to challenge the end-to-end models.
 This notable performance decline highlights the weakness of current end-to-end driving models when facing adversarial traffic participants.
-Although UniAD and VAD can perform well under steady driving conditions, they still lack the capability to handle rare and safety-critical interactions.
-This also exposes the limitations of purely imitation learning in out-of-distribution scenarios.
+Although UniAD and VAD can perform well under steady driving conditions, they still lack the capability to handle safety-critical interactions.